Gadchiroli district: Economy

 The district is categorised as tribal and undeveloped, with farming as the main occupation.
 Forests cover more than 79.36% of the hilly geographical of the district.
 The district produces bamboo and Tendu leaves, and paddy is the main agricultural product.
 Other agriculture includes sorghum, linseed, pigeon pea (tur), and wheat.

 The only large-scale industry in the district is a paper mill at Ashti in Chamorshi taluka and the paper pulp factory at Desaiganj.
 There are many rice mills in the district.
 The Tussar silk worm centre is in Armori taluka.
 18.5 km of railway lines pass through the district.

 The district is known for activity of Naxalites – the People's Liberation Guerrilla Army – who have taken shelter in the dense forests and hills.

 In 2006 the Ministry of Panchayati Raj named Gadchiroli among the country's 250 most-backward districts (out of a total of 640).
 It is one of the twelve districts in Maharashtra currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Health

 The Lok Biradari Prakalpa (LBP) situated at Hemalkasa in the Bhamragad taluka is one of the major institutions offering healthcare and education services to the local Madia Gond tribals.
 LBP was envisioned by the late Gandhian, Dr. Murlidhar Devidas Amte, fondly called Baba Amte.
 His family consisting of Dr. Prakash Amte, Dr. Mandakini Amte and their children currently work at the LBP.

+Abhay and Rani Bang are working as Indian activists and community health researchers in the Gadchiroli district.
+Since 1986 they successfully developed initiatives and programs aimed at reducing infant mortality rates.